gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy smiled her fiercest smile.
-"Speaking of planning," she said, and she spun around and pushed the other two buttons.
+"Speaking of planning," she said, and she spun around and turned the key the other way.

 The orange light overhead flickered.
-"Rebooding nedwork," the automated voice.

-And the little light on Crusher's regulator went out.
+"Rebooding nedwork," the automated voice as the little light on Crusher's regulator went out.
 The little lights on *all* of the bots' regulators went out.

 ## Episode 16: The Battle of the Bots

-Maddy charged the bots with a yell.
+Maddy grabbed a chunk of concrete from one of the broken bunker blocks and charged the bots.
 *Jump* and she was over Patient.
-*Jump* and she was up on Crusher's tread, a chunk of concrete from one of the bunker blocks in her hand.
+*Jump* and she was up on Crusher's tread.
-She hit the regulator over and over, grunting with each blow.
+She bashed the regulator over and over, grunting with each blow.
 If her father's notes were correct, she only had a few seconds until---